“Dave Cameron was useless, full stop”

 Hull City away, Saturday 5th February 2000.
 The Albion had just gone down to a disappointing 2-0 Division Three defeat against the Tigers and Micky Adams was locked in the away changing room reading his players the riot act.

+With Adams otherwise engaged, the post match interview duties at Boothferry Park fell to his assistant, Alan Cork.
 When the subject inevitably got round to the decision to substitute striker Dave Cameron after just 19 minutes, Cork didn’t hold back.

 “Cameron was useless, full stop.
 If he wants to be a professional footballer, he has got to liven up.
 On that performance it will be a long time before he plays again.”

-If he was, then Cork’s analysis would have had people cheering from the rooftops.
+If he was, Cork’s analysis would have had people cheering from the rooftops.
 Imagine if Russell Slade or Chris Hughton came out and said exactly what the rest of us thought about Davies and Best, it would have been brilliant.
 Take that you money grabbing, shyster wankers.

-Cameron had been playing for St Mirren in the Scottish First Division whilst also serving in the British Army with the Argyll and Sutherland Highlanders.
 In order for him to leave the army and become a professional footballer, he personally paid the £1,400 required to buy himself out the forces, signing a two year contract with the Albion.

 His appeal to Adams was obvious.
 One of the highlights of the previous season had been the burgeoning strike partnership between Gary Hart and Richie Barker, who plundered 22 goals between them.
 That was a lot in those days.